rorocoder/Auction-Design/README.md

 ## AUCTION DESIGN: PUNISHER EDITION

+>"Holy shit this is psychotic" - Kevin when he I sent this to him

 ###### Bidding
 - Item up for bid starts on a low price or zero - the starting bid can match that price
 - All subsequent bids must be an increase of the previous bidders amount
-- If there are no more bids after 10 minutes, the item goes to the last bidder
+- If there are no more bids for 10 minutes after the last bid, the item goes to the last bidder
+  1. This timer is set to 30 minutes for the first 3 bids of the auction (in order to guarantee people have time to see the auction is up)

 ###### Interaction
 - Users type in the amount they’d like to bid and press enter to submit it